lucasrod25/drug-consumption-analysis/README.md

 ### Personality + Demographic Model

-This model is trying to find how the personality and demographic related to lcohol, amphetamines, cannabis, coke, ecstasy, LSD, meth, andmushrooms.
+This model is trying to find how the personality and demographic related to lcohol, amphetamines, cannabis, coke, ecstasy, LSD, meth, and mushrooms.
 We use multilayer perceptron for this model and we use grid search to test the quality and assurance.

 ### Gateway Drug Model